vsanse/8085_Emulator/README.md

 <code>LABEL: OPERATION OPERAND</code><br>
 <code>GO: ADD B</code>
 ###### Writing Program on Command Line (Command Line Mode)
-Emulator has a mode to write program on terminal itself without providing file as input.
-This mode can be selected first time you start the emulator.<br>
+The emulator has a mode to write the program on the terminal itself without providing the file as input.
+This mode can be selected the first time you start the emulator.<br>
 <strong>Note:To exit the writing mode enter "EOF"</strong>

 #### Sample Program